 As my husband and I walked around the Gion district of Kyoto, Japan early one morning, we came upon this colorful couple posing for formal photos.
 There were about four or five people involved with the staging and photography, posing the couple this way and that, fixing creases on the clothes, moving the umbrella slightly to the left, changing the white umbrella to a red one.
 Then it was time for photos of just the young woman by herself, with the husband?, fiance?, boyfriend? hanging out in the background, looking pretty bored.
 I presume this was a special and happy event for the two of them, but neither one cracked a smile the whole time.
 I sure hope they lived happily ever after.

 During my trip to Japan this November, I was surprised at how many Christmas decorations I saw throughout my travels.
 I did not expect to find Christmas in Japan.

 Japan is one of my favorite travel destinations.
+I have visited three times in the last few years and could easily go back again and again.
 The unique mix of east and west in this culturally rich country continues to fascinate me.
-I am sharing my 25 favorite Japanese experiences in photos to inspire your next trip to this amazing country.
+I am sharing my 25 favorite Japanese experiences and photos to inspire your next Japan itinerary to this amazing country.

 The setting sun glows off the gold leaf on Kinkaku-ji in Kyoto, aptly named the Golden Pavilion.